jameshughes89/cs102/src/site/lab9.rst

 ..
 Note::

-    We are simply playing with binary nodes in this lab and not a tree object, nor are we creating a tree object.
+    We are simply playing with binary nodes in this lab and not a tree class, nor are we creating a tree class.
+We are, however, still making a tree with these nodes.

 Draw The Tree